Xi-Putin meeting: Can the Ukraine crisis push Russia closer to China? | DW | 03.02.2022

 As far as a Russian invasion of Ukraine during the Beijing Winter Olympics, experts say one of the most important things for Xi during his talks with Putin will be to ensure that the Games are not overshadowed by an armed conflict in Europe.

-"He wants reassurance that the crisis in Ukraine won’t become an obstacle for the Winter Olympics," said former European Parliament advisor Ferenczy.
+"He wants reassurance that the crisis in Ukraine won’t become an obstacle for the Winter Olympics," said Ferenczy.

-Indeed, Putin writing in Xinhua said Olympic diplomatic boycotts were an "attempt by a number of countries to politicize sports for their selfish interests."
-The Russian president said he plans to attend the opening ceremony on Friday.
+Indeed, Putin said in his letter that Olympic diplomatic boycotts were an "attempt by a number of countries to politicize sports for their selfish interests."

 Chinese expert Shi said Putin is unlikely to launch a military invasion at a time when the Winter Olympics is about to begin in China.